FREE WEBINAR: Set Yourself Up for a Successful Adoption

 Please bear in mind, the information provided is based on my knowledge and experience of Romanian Rescue dogs, but every one of them will be different.
 There is no 'one size fits all' when it comes to dogs.

+There can be many other contributing factors and issues and whilst it's simply not possible to cover every possible variable, I've included what I know to be the most common 'need to know' information.
 You may need to know and implement all of it or only some of it or you may not even need any of it, but you will definitely need to be prepared to read and assess how your particular dog is coping with everything, and meet his/her needs as an individual.

 I hope you enjoy the webinar and recommend that you read through the Free PDF guide several times, ideally before your dog arrives, and get all members of your family to read it too.

 This was brilliant, thank you so much !!!
-My Romanian pup arrives tomorrow

-Set Yourself Up for a Successful Adoption
+Set Yourself Up for a Successful Adoption Webinar

 Free